abhi-shek221/eds-servicenow/README.md

 ---

-## Recommendation
+## Recommended to watch

-Include screenshots of table schemas, form layouts, process flows, and Client Script executions for better demonstration.
+IncludeD screenshots of table schemas, form layouts, process flows, and Client Script executions for better demonstration.